 Equipment

-We LOVE using this stunning ceramic gratin baking dish from Staub.
+We LOVE baking with this stunning ceramic gratin baking dish from Staub.
 It's the perfect size for this recipe and it comes in a set of 3 different sizes for convenient use in a wide range of recipes!

 Step-by-step instructions